AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Overview

 \section{Overview}

-This supplementary material provides additional details and results to complement the findings presented in the main manuscript.
-First, we explain the training process for masked Gaussians and the details of object removal in ~\cref{sec:masked-gs}.
-Next, we elaborate on how depth warping, used to generate bounding box prompts for SAM2~\cite{ravi2024sam2}, effectively identifies the contours of unseen regions in ~\cref{sec:depth_warping}.
-We then describe the experimental setup in ~\cref{sec:compared_method}.
-Subsequently, we discuss the limitations of our approach in ~\cref{sec:limitations}, followed by additional visual comparisons on our 360-UISD dataset (~\cref{fig:visual_add_ours}) and the Mip-NeRF-360~\cite{mipnerf.360} dataset (~\cref{fig:visual_add_360}).
+This supplementary material provides additional details and results to support the main manuscript.
+We first describe the training process for masked Gaussians and object removal in Section~\ref{sec:masked-gs}, followed by an explanation of depth warping for bounding box generation in SAM2~\cite{ravi2024sam2} and its role in identifying unseen region contours in Section~\ref{sec:depth_warping}.
+Next, we present ablations on different depth inpainting methods in Section~\ref{sec:mad} and a comparison of captured and inpainted references in Section~\ref{sec:ref_require}.
+We then outline the experimental setup in Section~\ref{sec:compared_method} and discuss the limitations of our approach in Section~\ref{sec:limitations}.
+Finally, we provide additional visual comparisons in ~\cref{fig:visual_add_ours} for the 360-UISD dataset and in ~\cref{fig:visual_add_360} for the other collected 360 dataset~\cite{barron2022mip}.

-In addition to this document, we provide an interactive HTML interface for comparing our video results with state-of-the-art 3D inpainting methods, visualizing unseen masks, and exploring the ablation study on depth alignment.
-Finally, we include the source code of our implementation, which will be made publicly available to ensure reproducibility.